 Brain growth and development depend on the ability of brain tissue neurogenesis.
-Neurogenesis refers to generating new neurons by differentiating neural stem cells and the maturation of neural progenitor cells.
+Neurogenesis generating new refers to neurons differentiating neural stem cells and maturation of neural progenitor cells.
 GBA and brain neurogenesis research are currently limited to experimental animal studies.
 However, the results shown by these studies are similar.

-Changes in the intestinal environment by several conditions, such as changes in dietary patterns due to chronic undernutrition, administration of antibiotics, changes in homeostasis gut microbiota altered expression of synaptic plasticity-related genes, with significantly lower BDNF mRNA expression in the hippocampus, amygdala, and cingulate cortex in GF mice; of note, these areas participate in neurogenesis and are critical components of the neural circuitry underlying behaviour (Sarubbo et al., 2022).
+Changes in the intestinal environment by several conditions, such as changes in dietary patterns due to chronic undernutrition, administration of antibiotics. changes in homeostasis microbiota altered expression of synaptic plasticity-related genes, with significantly lower BDNF mRNA expression in the hippocampus, amygdala, and cingulate cortex in GF mice; of note, these areas participate in neurogenesis and are critical components of the neural circuitry underlying behaviour (Sarubbo et al., 2022).

-Increased neurogenesis leads to better brain growth, including motor and sensory areas responsible for speech and language performance, while perturbation of neurogenesis contributes to neurological impairme intestinal dysbiosis causes damage to the enteric barrier and blood-brain fields, opening up the passage of noxious compounds into brain tissue and disrupting the metabolism of neurons and brain glia.
+Increased neurogenesis leads to better brain growth, including motor and sensory areas responsible for speech and language performance, while perturbation of neurogenesis contributes to neurological impairment dysbiosis causes stunting, characterized by a nonlinear physical growth rate with age, smaller head circumference and less muscle mass.
+In parallel, intestinal dysbiosis causes damage to the enteric barrier and blood-brain fields, opening up the passage of noxious compounds into brain tissue and disrupting the metabolism of neurons and brain glia.

 Although the studies of stunting or chronic undernutrition, gut microbiome and GBA remain predominantly in animal studies, further research still needs to be done to answer these questions and fill the gap in humans.
 For example, is there a direct relationship between stunting and neuronal growth factor (NGF-Nerve Growth Factor)?
 Are there biomarkers that can directly measure the degree of intestinal dysbiosis and impaired function of the sensory cortex in the brain?
-Scientific research is still needed to explain the neurobiological mechanisms and speech delays in children with stunting.
-Real-time
+Scientific research is still needed to explain DAFTAR PUSTAKA

-DAFTAR PUSTAKA